-In accordance with the request from the Board of Directors of Fluidra, S.A. (hereinafter the Entity) and our engagement letter dated January 31, 2022, we have performed certain procedures on the "ICFR related information" of Fluidra, S.A. for 2021, which summarizes the internal control procedures of the Entity in relation to the annual financial information.
+In accordance with the request from the Board of Directors of Fluidra, S.A. (hereinafter the Entity) and our engagement letter dated December 20, 2022, we have performed certain procedures on the "ICFR related information" of Fluidra, S.A., which summarizes the internal control procedures of the Entity in relation to the annual financial information.